The logical strength of B\"uchi's decidability theorem: Additive Ramsey implies complementation

-The proof of this theorem follows the standard construction of the automaton $\Bb$~\cite{buchi1962}: the states of $\Bb$ are based on transition matrices of $\Aa$ (see Section~\ref{sec:intro_automata}).
+The proof of this result follows the usual construction of the automaton $\Bb$~\cite{buchi1962}: the states of $\Bb$ are based on transition matrices of $\Aa$ (see Section~\ref{sec:intro_automata}).
 The automaton $\Bb$ guesses a Ramseyan decomposition of the given infinite word $\infA$ with respect to a certain homomorphism into $[Q]$; and then verifies that the decomposition witnesses that there cannot be any accepting run of $\Aa$ over $\infA$.

-A complete proof of the theorem is given in Appendix~\ref{ap:ramsey-to-compl}.
+Let us fix a B\"uchi automaton $\Aa=\langle Q, \Sigma, q_\init, \delta, F\rangle$.
+We will introduce a semigroup structure on the set of all transition matrices of $\Aa$.
+Let us define the natural operations of addition and multiplication over $\{\trNon,\trYes,\trAcc\}$ as depicted on Figure~\ref{fig:operations}.
+The addition makes it possible to choose a preferred run (i.e.~an accepting transition is better than a non-accepting one) and the multiplication corresponds to concatenation of runs.

+Now, given two transition matrices $M,N\in [Q]$ we can naturally define the matrix $M * N$ that is obtained by the standard matrix multiplication formula.
+Notice that the mapping $\Sigma\ni a\mapsto M_a\in[Q]$ from Section~\ref{sec:intro_automata} can be extended to a homomorphism $\fun{\homA}{\Sigma^\ast}{[Q]}$.
+Clearly, for a finite word $u\in\Sigma^\ast$ the matrix $\homA(u)$ represents possible runs of $\Aa$ over $u$, in analogy to the way in which $M_a$ represents possible transitions over $a$.